AustralianBioCommons/ables/projects/diann.md

 ---
-title: Development and Optimisation of DIA-NN
+title: Development and optimisation of a DIA-NN workflow
-contributors: [Ziad Al-Bkhetan, Johan Gustafsson]
-description: Development of a scalable DIA-NN workflow for the processing of scanningSWATH mass spectra.
+description: Development of a scalable DIA-NN workflow for the processing of scanning SWATH mass spectra.
 toc: false
 type: projects
 ---

-## Bioinfomatics leads
+## Bioinformatics leads

-Carsten Schmitz-Peiffer, Nathaniel Butterworth, and Cali Willet.
+- Cali Willet
+- Carsten Schmitz-Peiffer
+- Nathaniel Butterworth

 ## Details